uncbiag/dgc/README.md

 p(x,y,z,c) = p(y|z,c)p(x|z)p(z|c)p(c)

-In words, we first sample a component index from p(c), sample the latent code z from p(z|c), and then we reconstruct the input x and predict for the side-information y.
+In words, we first sample a component index from p(c), sample the latent code z from p(z|c), and then we reconstruct the input x and predict for the side-information y (see the figure below for a figurative illustration).

 ![](https://github.com/uncbiag/dgc/blob/main/bayesian_net.png?raw=true|width=20)